StarRocks/starrocks/docs/en/sql-reference/sql-statements/table_bucket_part_index/CREATE_TABLE.md

   > **NOTE**
   >
   > This property is available only when `datacache.enable` is set to `true`.

-- `enable_async_write_back`: Whether to allow data to be written into object storage asynchronously.
-Default: `false`.

-  - When this property is set to `true`, the load task returns success as soon as the data is written into the local disk cache, and the data is written into the object storage asynchronously.
-This allows better loading performance, but it also risks data reliability under potential system failures.
-  - When this property is set to `false`, the load task returns success only after the data is written into both object storage and the local disk cache.
-This guarantees higher availability but leads to lower loading performance.

 #### Set fast schema evolution